 September Beer Festivals in Portland

 It almost goes without saying that “Munich on the Willamette” celebrates Oktoberfest with gusto.
-Though Oregon’s largest celebration is about an hour south of the city in Mount Angel, where thousands have been celebrating since 1966, there is plenty of German beer-fair fun to be had in Portland.
-The city’s most prominent German bar, Prost, has their own annual Oktoberfest celebration, as does Oaks Amusement Park.
+Though Oregon’s largest celebration is about an hour south of the city at Mt.
+Angel Oktoberfest, where thousands have been celebrating since 1966, there is plenty of German beer-fair fun in Portland.
+The city’s most prominent German bar, Prost, celebrates with the annual Prost!
+Oktoberfest, as well as the Oaks Park Oktoberfest.

 October Beer Festival in Portland